Jeremy and Ana Van Beelen

-I am 35 years old and I have two brothers and two sisters.
+I am 39 years old and I have two brothers and two sisters.
 My one brother is my twin.
-I was raised in a Christian home and I went to a private Christian school for my schooling.
-When I was 18 I professed my faith and I made the commitment to follow the Lord in all that I would do.
-By his grace he will help me in this.
-I am a member of the Canadian Reformed Church in Langley, BC.
-Since then there has been many ups and downs in my life story but the Lord was continually by my side through it all.
-In 2000 I met Duane Visscher who talked about a ministry in Mexico with children that I thought was very important and the Lord put it in my heart to want to go there.
-I have been involved in mission work with the natives near my old home in Smithers BC.
-I think this was how the Lord was opening me to this ministry in Mexico.
+I was raised in a Christian home and went to a private Christian school for my schooling.
+When I was 18, I professed my faith and made the commitment to follow the Lord in all that I would do so I became a member of the Canadian Reformed Church in Langley, BC.
+I knew that by His grace He would help me in this.
+Since then, there have been many ups and downs in my life story but the Lord was continually by my side through it all.
+In 2000 I met Duane Visscher who talked about a ministry in Mexico with children.
+I thought this was very important and the Lord put it a desire in my heart to go there.
+At this point, I had been involved in mission work with the Indigenous Peoples near Smithers, BC.
+The Lord was using this to prepare me for ministry in Mexico.
 I didn’t go to Mexico until January 2004 because I was studying at the University of British Columbia for a degree in Forest Operations and I wanted to finish this degree before I went down.
 I thought it wouldn’t be responsible if I didn’t.

-While on the plane to Mexico, with Duane and another friend, I prayed that the Lord would use me however he saw fit.
-It was a huge shock to suddenly be in a culture where you couldn’t communicate with people, but the love of the Lord has no boundaries!
-My initial plan was to volunteer in the construction for two months at the Pan de Vida orphanage in Queretaro.
+While on the plane to Mexico, with Duane Visscher and another friend, I prayed that the Lord would use me however He saw fit.
+When arriving in Mexico, it was a huge shock to suddenly be in a culture where you could not communicate with people, but the love of the Lord has no boundaries!
+My initial plan was to volunteer for two months in the construction projects at the Pan de Vida orphanage in Queretaro.
 I learned how to tile and Duane and I tiled almost all of the bottom floor of the girl’s dorm at Pan de Vida.
 In these two months I met a girl that I was interested in and so extended my stay for two more months.
-This girls name was Ana.
+This girl’s name was Ana.
 After the four months, January to May 2004, I returned to Canada to work in Forestry to save funds.
-I needed to return to Canada also to have a time away from the ministry at Pan de Vida so I could clear my mind of all the culture and feelings so that I could pray about what the Lords will was for me in my life.
-After much prayer and bible reading I decided to return to Pan de Vida, Mexico on December 2004.
+I needed to return to Canada also to have time away from the ministry of Pan de Vida to clear my mind of the culture and feelings so that I could pray about what the Lord’s will was for my life.
+After much prayer and Bible reading, I decided to return to Pan de Vida, Mexico in December 2004.
 I knew that when I returned to Mexico that it would be for whatever time the Lord wanted me to stay.
-I continued in the construction work and I taught English for a few months and Ana and I took up our relationship to a new level.
+I continued in the construction work, taught English for a few months, and Ana and I took our relationship to a new level.
 We were engaged in April 2005 and we were married on December 22, 2005.
-There have been many changes in our live since.
-I am the team coordinator, maintenance supervisor, expert tiler, and anything else that the Pan de Vida orphanage needs me to do.
-I have been working in Mexico now for over ten years at different children’s homes, with over 7 years working at Dulce Refugio and on September 2013 moved to the Pan de Vida orphanage in the state of Queretaro.
-Besides my responsibilities at Pan de Vida I am the father to Benjamin, Mateo and Samuel.
-God has been with us every step of the way in our lives and he has a plan for us.
-We are trying to live in his path and let him lead us for his purpose that he has set out for us from the creation of the world.
+There have been many changes in our lives since: I have been working in Mexico now for fourteen years at different children’s homes, with over 7 years working at Dulce Refugio and moving to Pan de Vida orphanage in September 2013, and Ana and I became the General Directors of Pan de Vida orphanage in June 2015.
+Besides my responsibilities at Pan de Vida, I am the father to Benjamin, Mateo, Samuel and Emma.
+God has been with us every step of the way and we trust the plan He has for us.
+We are doing our best to live in His path and let Him lead us for His purpose that He has set out for us from the creation of the world.

 I am the oldest of six siblings.
 I was born in Queretaro Mexico.
 I lived at the Pan de Vida orphanage for about 11 years.
 The reason why I lived at Pan de Vida was because my family did not stay together.
 My father was an alcoholic and my mother was a victim of my father’s abuse.
 Before my father became an alcoholic he used to be a very good jeweller.
 We used to have what we wanted.
 We talked a lot about material things because it was a very good paying job for my dad.
 But then my father started having economic problems.
 He could not pay some of our expenses.
 My dad was getting really desperate about it.
 The problem got worse and my dad found the only answers to those problems in alcohol.
 He started drinking very often and every time he got drunk he would beat my mother up.
 He started getting drunk every weekend and then he would be drunk for a month at a time.
 Sometimes my dad had some money, which with we would by food, but my dad spent a lot of it on alcohol.
 My mother couldn’t handle my dad’s beatings and his negligence towards us.
 My mother decided to leave my father.
 She took my two little brothers and my little sister and left us to be with our dad.
 I was 10 years old.